 Take On A Side Hustle

 If you’re completely desperate for that $1,000, then you’ll be willing to take on a side hustle for some extra cash!
 A side hustle is any work you do on the side of your regular job.
 Think of how you can earn extra money by using your most valuable resource: your time!
 There are many couples out there that would be willing to pay for a reliable babysitter for a date night (I’m one of those couples!).
 Does your neighbor need someone to watch her children after school for a few hours each day?
 Maybe you know someone that is going out of town and needs a house sitter or dog sitter.
 Also, think about your talents and how you can use them to earn extra money.
 If you’re a teacher then you can always tutor outside of school.
 Creative?
 Then consider opening an Etsy shop to sell handmade items!
-I even have my own Etsy shop!
 Maybe you are excellent at sewing and you can make children’s clothes on the side or just have a hemming service?
 Think about what people around you need and create a market for yourself!

 Have A Spending Freeze